playwithworst/WinMaxi-Webiste/content/info.md

 >
 > - Windows Update is disabled by default
 >>
->> - **Disclaimer: Windows update shouldn't be reenabled if you want to keep all the opimisations.
-Otherwise it will revert almos all optimisations.**
+>> - **Disclaimer**: Windows update shouldn't be reenabled if you want to keep all the opimisations.
+Otherwise it will revert almos all optimisations.
 >
 > - Windows Search is completely removed
 >